For questions regarding staff and the hiring process contact:

 Camp Fernwood requires uniform for campers and staff.
 Staff uniform is dark navy blue shorts or pants, and white t-shirts or shirt.
 While we prefer clothing without any logos, a small 1 inch x 1 inch logo (such as Nike, Adidas, or a school logo) are acceptable on the top or bottom.
 The outer garment on top can be Navy or White.
 We provide all staff with one warm navy blue outer garment and a white t-shirt.
 However, you will need to bring an adequate supply of regular uniform clothing, as well as the usual supplement of clothing required for outdoor living.
 Bathing suits, rain gear, sleepwear, and clothes for time off and special camp events do not need to be in uniform colors.
 A full packing list will be available online in the spring.
 All laundry is done weekly by camp at no extra charge.
 A dresser, pillow, bed linens, blankets and towels are all provided.

 Camp Fernwood is non-sectarian.
 Our campers and our counselors represent many different faiths.
 An ethical, non-denominational service is conducted each week by different groups of campers and volunteer counselors, in which they explore themes that are important to them such as friendship, leadership, or courage.

 SMOKING, ALCOHOL, AND DRUG POLICY

 Smoking is discouraged, but is permitted in certain designated areas, only during time off, and never in the presence of campers.
 Maine law prohibits alcohol for people under the age of 21.
 We enforce this state policy.
-The use of illegal drugs (including marijuana), or use of prescription medications not specifically prescribed for use by a physician, is strictly prohibited, and suspected use may be cause for dismissal.
+The use of illegal or legalized drugs (including marijuana), or use of prescription medications not specifically prescribed for use by a physician, is strictly prohibited, and suspected use may be cause for dismissal.